ThinkalVB/RTDS-Server/README.md

 ### Installing

 RTDS is a console application.
-Make sure firewalls are set to allow traffic from the appliation.
+Make sure firewalls are set to allow traffic from the appliation (Run as root in Linux).
-Initially support for TCP on port 349 only.
+Initially support for TCP and UDP on port 349 (default).
-Port number, thread count and maximum connection limit can be set dynamically.
+Port number and thread count can be passed as arguments -p and -t (ex: rtds -p349 -t8).
 Use #define PRINT_LOG to enable logging and #define PRINT_DEBUG_LOG for debug logs.
+Use #define OUTPUT_DEBUG_LOG to print the logs to the console output stream.
-Initial version only support IPv4, IPV6 can be targeted using #define RTDS_DUAL_STACK at compile time.
+RTDS supports both IPv4 and IPv6.
+IPv6 can be targeted using #define RTDS_DUAL_STACK at compile time.
-Feel free to modify and use it - and please do contribute to make it better.

-### Coding style

-1) Camel Casing for all the variables.
-2) Data Structure names start with capital letter.
-3) Suitable abbrevations are used as per necessity.
-4) All private member functions and variables should prefix _ "undescore" before name.

 ## Built And Test